 There is no cure for hypersensitivity vasculitis itself.
 The main goal of treatment will be to relieve your symptoms.

 Talk to your doctor about the medications that you’re taking, as this information can help determine the potential cause for your vasculitis.
-If your doctor is able to trace your problem to a medication that you are currently taking, he or she will probably advise you to stop taking it.
+If your problem is traced back to a medication that you are currently taking, the doctor will probably advise you to stop taking it.
 However, you shouldn’t stop taking any medications without your doctor’s recommendation.
 Your symptoms should go away within a few weeks of stopping the offending medication.

-While you and your doctor are working to pinpoint the cause of your vasculitis, he or she may put you on anti-inflammatory medication.
+While you and your doctor are working to pinpoint the cause of your vasculitis, you may be prescribed an anti-inflammatory medication.
 Anti-inflammatory medication will help relieve your inflamed blood vessels.
-Aspirin is commonly used, though it is not recommended for children (aspirin can increase a child’s risk for Reye’s syndrome).
+Aspirin is commonly used, though it’s not recommended for children.
+Aspirin can increase a child’s risk for Reye’s syndrome.

 Depending on the severity of your vasculitis, you may have some scarring as a result of your rashes.
 This is caused by permanently damaged blood vessels.

 In very rare cases, inflammation of the kidneys can occur in people with hypersensitivity vasculitis.
-This is not common; however prolonged exposure to certain drugs or infections can affect kidney health.
+This isn’t common, but prolonged exposure to certain drugs or infections can affect kidney health.
 Most people don’t notice symptoms of kidney inflammation.
-If your doctor suspects complications based on your symptoms or exposure to certain drugs, he or she can diagnose kidney problems by examining a urine sample for evidence of blood or protein in the urine (Vasculitis Foundation, 2006).
+If the complications are based on your symptoms or exposure to certain drugs, your doctor can diagnose kidney problems by examining a urine sample for evidence of blood or protein in the urine.

-It is possible for hypersensitivity vasculitis to come back if you are exposed to the offending drug, infection, or foreign object.
-Avoiding your known allergens, staying away from drugs and materials that cause you to have an allergic reaction, will prevent you from having hypersensitivity vasculitis symptoms again.
+It’s possible for hypersensitivity vasculitis to come back if you are exposed to the offending drug, infection, or foreign object.
+Avoiding your known allergens will prevent you from having hypersensitivity vasculitis symptoms again.